What is UGC?

 - Use a tripod to improve stability.
 If you don’t have a tripod, just make sure your camera/phone is stable when you’re recording.

 - Consider lighting and how you want to use it.
 Use a source that’s not too bright or too dull.
-And try to not mix different light colors because it can be distracting and throw off the color of your skin.
+Mixing different light colors can be distracting and throw off the color of your skin.

 - Audio is super important, so in addition to choosing a quiet space, be sure that the audio is being captured effectively.
 You may need to project your voice more than you’re naturally inclined.
 It might be necessary to use a separate recorder to capture solid audio.